thenexthub/Codira/docs/CrossCompilationModel.md

 separate installable component.
 For simplicity, we will refer to this as the Platform SDK universally.

-The Swift SDK contains the libraries and overlays that provide the core language runtime and expose system libraries to Swift code in an ergonomic manner.
-This may be in the form of API Notes, module maps, wrapper types, or Swift `extension`s, or entire libraries.
+The Codira SDK contains the libraries and overlays that provide the core language runtime and expose system libraries to Codira code in an ergonomic manner.
+This may be in the form of API Notes, module maps, wrapper types, or Codira `extension`s, or entire libraries.
 This code may or may not be fully inlined into the client code and thus be part of the platform ABI.
-In some distributions, the Swift SDK and Platform SDK are combined where the system C, C++, and Swift libraries are shipped together, such as the SDKs for the Apple platforms.
+In some distributions, the Codira SDK and Platform SDK are combined where the system C, C++, and Codira libraries are shipped together, such as the SDKs for the Apple platforms.

 ## Flags